mollyim/mollyim-android/README.md

 Molly supports reproducible builds, so that anyone can run the build process again and reproduce the same APK as the original release.

-Please check out the guide in the [reproducible-builds](https://github.com/mollyim/mollyim-android/blob/master/reproducible-builds) directory.
+Please check the guide in the [reproducible-builds](https://github.com/mollyim/mollyim-android/blob/master/reproducible-builds) directory.

 ## Changelog